LudumDare/ludumdare.com/content/faq/README.markdown

-# The Ludum Dare FAQ and Knowledge Base
+# Ludum Dare FAQ and Knowledge Base
 yay

 **NOTE:** The knowledge base should only contain articles and FAQ's about the Ludum Dare event and website(s).
-Generally speaking question about making games should go in the appropriate section of the [Jammer Academy](https://jammer.academy) knowledge base.
+Generally questions about making games should go in the appropriate section of the [Jammer Academy](https://jammer.academy) knowledge base.
 In cases where it is tool _and_ Ludum Dare specific, it can be included here.

 # How to add new articles